 Gap Cover Policies are Legitimate

-The contentions surrounding the matter of Gap Covert has given rise to much anxiety from employer groups and individual policyholders alike.
+The contentions surrounding the matter of Gap Cover has given rise to much anxiety from employer groups and individual policyholders alike.
 Nonetheless, it is important to remember that Gap Cover policies are legitimate and legal.

 In the absence of any mechanism which can cap the maximum charges raised by specialists in South Africa, Gap Cover is still the most affordable means of minimising exposure to inpatient specialist charges that may be many times higher than the cost of what your chosen medical scheme plan is prepared to pay.

 Gap cover hasn’t been discontinued.
 In 2019 nothing has changed, and gap cover is still needed to cover the hospitalisation and medical costs that your medical aid does not pay out when you make a claim.

 ONLY Medical aid members can apply for one FREE medical gap cover quote by completing and sending the form on this page